christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

       /home/christopher/.local/lib/python3.5/site-packages/numpy

+    while for `sudo pip3`, it is installed globally:

+      /usr/local/lib/python3.5/dist-packages/numpy

     In recent Ubuntu versions, by default, `pip` installs the package locally.

     To check where your package has been installed: